 LSU fans are notorious for their southern hospitality, so don’t be surprised if you’re invited over to a fan’s tailgate or asked to join in a Fais Do Do!

-Don’t forgot to stop by Victory Hill, and join in on one of the most well-known game-day traditions to watch the LSU coach and football team, Golden Girls and The Golden Band from Tigerland march down Victory Hill an hour and a half before game time.
-The 325-member band marches from the Greek Theatre to Tiger Stadium playing the “Pregame Salute” and the introduction to “Touchdown for LSU.”
+Don’t forgot to stop by Victory Hill and join in on one of the most well-known game day traditions to watch the LSU coaches and football team, Golden Girls and The Golden Band from Tigerland march down Victory Hill.
+The 325-member band marches from the Greek Amphitheater to Tiger Stadium playing the “Pregame Salute” and the introduction to “Touchdown for LSU.”
+This tradition kicks off an hour and a half before game time.